 Green’s offensive game has been slightly one-dimensional since coming onto the NBA scene.
 Though Green made 43.3% of his shots from downtown during the 2012-13 regular season, he also took 418 attempts from beyond the arch, (just slightly over five attempted three’s a game) while only attempting 169 shots in the paint.
 At some teams learn how to effectively defend against that.
 (Example: NBA Finals Games 6 and 7 when Green went 2-13 from long range)

-, his struggles inside the arch were even more prevalent.
+Via Vorped, Danny Green’s problem area was around the free throw extended region on the right wing.
+And looking at his playoff shot chart, his struggles inside the arch were even more prevalent.
 But with his new offseason regimen, adding the ability to dribble and pull up, or drive to the basket consistently will make teams respect more than just his deadly three-point shooting.